raiden-network/spec/messaging.rst

 This is the specification of the messages used in the Raiden protocol.

 There are data structures which reappear in different messages:

 - The :ref:`offchain balance proof <balance-proof-offchain>`
 - and the :ref:`hash time lock <hash-time-lock>`.

+Messages sent between raiden nodes can be divided in three groups:

+- An :term:`offchain message` is only sent between nodes and contain no state that could be of interest for the contracts.
+- An :term:`envelope message` partly consists of data that could be sent to a contract.
+- An :term:`onchain message`, which can (but does not have to) be sent in total to a contract.

 A :term:`mediated transfer` begins with a :ref:`LockedTransfer message <locked-transfer-message>`.